bvarner/meta-bvarner-embedded/README.md

 # How to use this repository.

-## The fast way: Scripted install / configuration / invocation of bitbake for Debian (Ubuntu) based systems.
+## The fast way: Quick N' Dirty Script.

-Create a directory on your system to house your bitbake source, working directories, and output.
+Create a directory on your system to house your bitbake source, working directories, and output for the project you want to build.
 Make that directory your working directory.
 Then run the script from the github server in a terminal.

+You'll need 'sudo' access to make sure the proper packages are installed.

 ```
 mkdir -p ~/pigaragedoor